bterone/book-notes/Domain-Driven-Design.md

 ![Specification Pattern](assets/images/domain-driven-design/specification-pattern.png)

-### More information on Applying and Implementing SPECIFICATION in Page 169 of DDD
+**TODO: More information on Applying and Implementing SPECIFICATION in Page 169 of DDD**

 # Supple Design